RepoDynamics/PyPackIT/docs/website/source/manual/install/new-repo.md

 After you have committed and pushed your changes, the CI/CD workflow will automatically run again.
 During the initialization phase, the workflow will perform the following tasks on each push:
-- Update all dynamics directories and files, according to the `meta` content.
+- Update all dynamics directories and files, according to the control center settings.
 - Update the repository's general info and settings, according to the `repo.config` specifications in the `./.meta/dev/repo.yaml` file.
   This includes the repository's description, website URL, and topics (keywords),